Ielhanan/Backup-server/README.md

 |file name| 16 bytes | Cksum |

 ## The Algorithm
-Client can ask for register , if he exist in DB the server will respond him that he exist.
-Then the client generate RSA keys and send the public key to server.
+Client can register to the server.
+If he exists in the database the server will respond to him that he exist, otherwise the server will generate a unique id for the client and respond to him with it.
+Then the client generates RSA keys and sends the public key to server.
-The server gets the pubkey , generate simetric AES key and encrypt it with RSA key.The client get the AES key decrypt it ans save it.
+The server gets the public key , generates simetric AES key and encrypts it with RSA key.
+The client gets the AES key and decrypts it and saves it.
-Meanwhile the server always update the AES ans RSA keys of each client at DB , the client encrypt desired file with the AES key and send it to server.
+Meanwhile the server always updates the AES ans RSA keys of each client in the database, the client encrypts desired file with the AES key and sends it to server.
-The server decrypt file content and save it on local backup folder, calculate cksum and send back to client.Client check server cksum with his cksum , if equal he update the server that the file is good, if not equal the client try resend file .
-If there is 3 time error with cksum , the file will be deleted from beckup and the server will respond that file wasnt backuped .
+The server decrypts the file content and saves it on a local backup folder, calculates checksum and sends back to the client.
+Client examines server checksum with his checksum.
+If they are equal he updates the server that the file is "good", if they are not equal, the client tries to resend the file.
+If there is an error with the checksum 3 times, the file will be deleted from backup and the server will respond that the file was not backed up.